 Neurodiverse individuals often have unique perspectives and can contribute to a more diverse and inclusive society.
 They can also challenge the status quo and help us see the world in new ways.
 In addition, neurodiversity can lead to greater creativity and innovation.

 Some of the world's most famous people are neurodivergent.
 For example, Isaac Newton, Albert Einstein, Steve Jobs, and even Courtney Love are all thought to have had autism spectrum disorder.
-And Richard Branson and Emma Watson both have ADHD.
+And Richard Branson, Kristen Bell, and Emma Watson all have ADHD.

 Neurodivergence should be celebrated for the unique perspectives and contributions our society relies on for innovation.